2023 Best General Physical Sciences Associate Degree Schools in the Southwest Region

 Read full report on General Physical Sciences at University of New Mexico - Taos Campus

-You’ll be in good company if you decide to attend University of New Mexico - Valencia County Campus.
-It ranked #2 on our 2023 Best General Physical Sciences Associate Degree Schools in the Southwest Region list.
+You’ll join some of the best and brightest minds around you if you attend University of New Mexico - Valencia County Campus.
+The school came in at #2 on this year’s Best General Physical Sciences Associate Degree Schools in the Southwest Region list.
 UNM Valencia is a small public school located in the rural area of Los Lunas.

 After completing their Associate Degree, physical science graduates from UNM Valencia carry an average student debtload of $16,224.